How to Practice Gentle Nutrition in Intuitive Eating

 The 10th principle of Intuitive Eating is "honor your health with gentle nutrition."
 Expanding on the principle, the book reads:

-Strategies for How to Practice Gentle Nutrition in Intuitive Eating
+What is Gentle Nutrition in Intuitive Eating

-What does gentle nutrition look like?
+What does gentle nutrition in intuitive eating look like?

 • Someone who works multiple jobs or lacks food prep skills trying to add vegetables to frozen and boxed convenience meals.

 • Following a meal plan/guidelines and regularly including challenge foods in eating disorder recovery.
+As I always remind people, eating enough food is by far the most important part of nutrition!

 How to Practice Gentle Nutrition in Intuitive Eating: